JulianMella/PyMatrix/README.md

-# PyGrid - Unity based tool to create a 2D grid with obstacles
+# PyMatrix - Unity based tool to create a matrix with obstacles

 This tool gives you a user interface under Window -> UI Toolkit -> PyGrid, which when utilized, creates a grid.